Mental disorder means any organic, mental, or emotional

 Catastrophic disability means a physical and not a psychological

 Mental illness (MI) means a substantial disorder of thinking, mood, perception, orientation or memory that grossly impairs judgment, behaviour, capacity to recognise reality or ability to meet the ordinary demands of life, but does not include retardation which is a condition of arrested or incomplete development of mind of a person, specially characterised by sub normality of intelligence

 Mental health condition means a condition defined to be

 Catastrophic illness or “injury” means an illness or injury that is expected to incapacitate the employee for an extended period of time, or that incapacitates a member of the employee’s family which incapacity requires the employee to take time off from work for an extended period of time to care for that family member, and taking extended time off work creates a financial hardship for the employee because he or she has exhausted all of his or her sick leave and other paid time off.

-Diagnosis means the definition of the nature of the Client's disorder.
-When formulating the Diagnosis of Client, CONTRACTOR shall use the diagnostic codes as specified in the most current edition of the DSM published by the American Psychiatric Association.
-DSM diagnoses will be recorded on all IRIS documents, as appropriate.
+Diagnosis means the definition of the nature of the Resident's disorder.
+When formulating 10 the diagnosis of Resident, CONTRACTOR shall use the diagnostic codes and axes as specified in the 11 most current edition of the DSM published by the American Psychiatric Association (APA).
+DSM 12 diagnoses will be recorded on all IRIS documents, as appropriate.